cyfdecyf/cow/README.md

 Server connection reset is usually reliable in detecting blocked sites.
 But timeout is not. **When network condition is bad, connecting to or reading from directly accessible sites may also timeout even if it's not blocked**.
 Because of this, COW treats connection reset and timeout differently:

-- For connection reset, COW will add the domain into blocked domain list and retry HTTP request if possible
+- For connection reset, COW will add the domain into blocked domain list and retry HTTP request if no response has been sent to client
 - For timeout error, COW will send back an error page.
-That page will let user decide whether the domain should be added to blocked list or direct list
+That page will let the user decide whether the domain should be added to blocked list or direct list
-  - For HTTP CONNECT method, COW can't send back error page back to client, so it will also add the domain to blocked list in case of read timeout.
-This may incorrectly add directly accessible sites to blocked ones
   - **If parts of a web page contains elements from a blocked sites, the browser may not display the error page.** In that case, user won't have the chance to add domain to blocked list.
 Enabling auto retry upon timeout would solve this problem

-You can let COW retry HTTP request upon timeout error by setting the `autoRetry` option to true.
+**You can let COW retry HTTP request upon timeout error by setting the `autoRetry` option to true**.
 But don't enable this if you would use COW in a non-reliable network.

-## About SSL connection ##
+## Detecting blocked SSL connection ##

-Browsers send HTTP CONNECT to proxy to create SSL connection to the web server.
-As proxy only passes network traffic between client and server after the connection is created, it does not know what happens in the connection.
+Browsers send HTTP CONNECT method to proxy to create SSL connection to server.
+As a proxy only passes network traffic between the client and server after the connection is created, it does not know what happens in the connection.

-Upon server connection reset or timeout for HTTP CONNECT request, if the server has never sent any response to the client, COW will retry the request using socks server.
-But it can not detect other kinds of SSL error caused by blockage.
-In that case, COW can only close the connection to indicate the error to client.
+- Upon server connection reset or timeout for HTTP CONNECT request, if the server has never sent any response to the client, COW will retry the request using socks server
+- One unreliable mechanism used by COW to detect SSL error is based on the following observation: **upon SSL error, the client will close the connection immediately**.
+If COW notices such situation, it will consider the requested host as blocked.
+When the client retry the request later, COW will use socks server to create connection to the server

+Because COW can not send back error page for HTTP CONNECT method after connection is established, it can't let the user decide whether a domain should be added to blocked list.
+So when detected blocked site, COW will directly add it to blocked list regardless of the `autoRetry` option.

 # Limitations #